Castle To Cathedral To Cashmere

 At the heart of Elgin High Street are the Plainstones and St Giles church.

-There has been a church dedicated to St Giles on the site for more than 800 years.
-The graceful new St Giles Church which you can see today opened in 1827.
-A symbol of Elgin’s new prosperity and self-confidence and now regarded as one of the finest neoclassical buildings in Scotland.
+A church has been dedicated to St Giles on the site for more than 800 years.
+The graceful new St Giles Church, which you can see today, opened in 1827.
+A symbol of Elgin’s new prosperity and self-confidence, and now regarded as one of the finest neoclassical buildings in Scotland.

-Even before the first church stood on the Plainstones a Pictish stone dominated the site, marking it out as a special place.
+Even before the first church stood on the Plainstones, a Pictish stone dominated the site, marking it as a special place.

 The elegant fountain in front of the church has been erected on the site of the old tolbooth.
 The Great War memorial, nearby, was unveiled in 1921.

-Elgin’s cross is first mentioned in 1365, and may have originally stood in St Giles kirkyard where the markets were held.
+Elgin’s cross was first mentioned in 1365 and may have originally stood in St Giles Kirkyard, where the markets were held.

 Still on the plainstones, just behind the Muckle Cross, is the sculpture of the town drummer.

-There is also a mounting block, or a ‘loupin’-on stane’, used to make it easier to mount horses.
+A mounting block, or a ‘loupin’-on stane’, is also used to make it easier to mount horses.
 It was also the milestone from which all local distances were measured.

 The entrance to St Giles’ Shopping Centre was once the site of the manse for the minister of St Giles Church.
-The elegant stonework, on this stretch of Edwardian shop fronts, has remained largely intact at higher levels.
+On this stretch of Edwardian shop fronts, the elegant stonework has remained largely intact at higher levels.

 The Palace Hotel was built in its place in the 1880s, incorporating some beams from the old Plough Inn.
 It didn’t last long as a hotel, but the building remains and is now known as Palace Buildings.